 The Whipple Heritage Conservation Foundation (WHCF)

-The Whipple Heritage Conservation Foundation (WHCF) was established in 2019 with an initial contribution by George and Victoria Whipple to protect, preserve, and perpetuate endangered and minority breeds of livestock in North America; to support and engage in educational and research efforts regarding those breeds; and to preserve land and buildings that ensure these farming efforts.
+The Whipple Heritage Conservation Foundation (WHCF) was established in 2019 with an initial contribution by George Whipple to protect, preserve, and perpetuate endangered and minority breeds of livestock in North America; to support and engage in educational and research efforts regarding those breeds; and to preserve land and buildings that ensure these farming efforts.

 Our goal is to protect rare Randall cattle from extinction by carefully maintaining and conserving land which ensures the quality of our soils and water sources.
 We believe wholeheartedly in organic practices.
 We also believe in using rotation, fallow, and buffer zones to preserve the open spaces that contribute to the quality of farmland and to allow for the greatest return on soil nutrients and clean water.
 As farming was once done at the edge of forests and other “wild” parcels, we hold these spaces as critical to our purpose as well.